 The bachelor of urban planning and development (BUPD) degree will prepare you for direct entry and subsequent growth in a career as a professional urban planner in the public or private sectors.
-Our degree program is fully accredited by the Planning Accreditation Board of the American Collegiate Schools of Planning, the official planning education sanctioning body.
+Our degree program is fully accredited by the Planning Accreditation Board, the official planning education sanctioning body.

 After completing a common course of study in your first year with other new students in the College of Architecture and Planning, you can declare your interest in urban planning and begin our program.
 The program combines physical and policy approaches, which teach you to improve the design quality of constructed environments while protecting and managing the resources of natural environments.
 You will also learn the process of community and economic development as applied to small towns and rural areas as well as urban neighborhoods.